Akshay-Bharadwaj/ML-Projects/Profit_Predictor_LinearRegression/README.md

 ## 📘 Project Overview
 This project builds a **Linear Regression model** to predict a company’s **profit** based on its **spending patterns** (R&D, Administration, Marketing) and **geographical location (State)**.
-It is an end-to-end **beginner-friendly ML project** covering **data preprocessing, feature encoding, model training, evaluation, and model persistence using Pickle**.
+It is an end-to-end **beginner-friendly ML project** covering **data preprocessing, feature encoding, model training, evaluation, and model deployment using Pickle**.

 ---